 On a sunny day, this inviting open courtyard is the place to be!

-Sitka has five private residences on campus, Petterson Studio, Morley House, Russ’ Treehouse, Gray House, McKee House for its annual residents.
+Sitka has five private residences on campus, Petterson Studio, Morley House, Gray House, McKee House, and the New House for its annual residents.
 Learn more about how we use the houses in the fall, winter and spring during our residency program.